 Obesity is one of America’s chief social problems.
-People who are obese tend to earn less and are more likely to be depressed.
+People with obesity tend to earn less and are more likely to be depressed.
 They are at greater risk of diabetes, heart disease, stroke, and some types of cancer, and they tend to die younger.
-The monetary cost of obesity is estimated to be 1% to 4% of our GDP.1
+The monetary cost of obesity is estimated to be 1% to 5% of our GDP.1

 The incidence of obesity has risen dramatically in the past generation.
-Today, one in three American adults is obese.
+Today, 42% of American adults have obesity.
 Why has this happened?
 What can we do to reverse the trend?

 OBESITY IS PART OF A CONTINUUM